 Please follow us on our social media channels and share them to encourage others to follow along too.

 If you have an old unused car seat gathering dust in your garage, please consider donating it to our very favourite NPO, Wheel Well.
 You can drop your seat at your closest Renault dealership and they will get the seat to Wheel Well.
-They will clean and safety check it, before giving it a new home with somebody in need for a small donation <3
+They will clean and safety check it… Before giving it a new home with somebody in need for a small donation.

 Because of our shared passion for car seat safety, BeSafe allows our supporters to purchase their seats through us.
 This means that you can buy one of the safest car seats in the world fro us!
 And the profits will go to maintaining #CarseatFullstop!
 So saving your littles and helping us to save all the other littles out there!

-If you are interested in purchasing a BeSafe car seat, you can join the “BeSafe with #CarseatFullstop” group on Facebook here: https://www.facebook.com/groups/supportcarseatfullstop/.
-If you have any questions, you can ask them in the groups or email me on email@example.com.
+If you are interested in purchasing a #CarseatFullstop recommended car seat, you can join the “Safe seats with #CarseatFullstop” group on Facebook here: https://www.facebook.com/groups/supportcarseatfullstop/.
+You can ask any questions in the groups or email me on email@example.com.